xbread/swb-fas1.0/README.md

   These weapons were made for EDEN Solutions santosrp these were released on github for testing purposes.
 You may use these weapons for your own server.

 ### Base?
-  The base for these weapons is slim weapon base created by Spy
+  The base for these weapons is sleek weapon base created by Spy

 ### Finished weapons
   - Glock